mbakhtar/iste-wind-energy-v1/windenergy.md

 ## Step 15
 ``|Download|`` and test your code.
 Congratulations on completing your Wind Turbine Project! - Go back to the lesson for more activities and extensions.
-Click [here](https://forwardedu.com/course/powering-the-future-with-wind-energy/) to go back to the lesson.